guidoism/escape/inspiration/jonesforth.md

 ;

 (
-        Standard FORTH provides some simple file access primitives which we model on top of Linux syscalls.
+        Standard Forth provides some simple file access primitives which we model on top of Linux syscalls.

-        The main complication is converting FORTH strings (address & length) into C strings for the Linux kernel.
+        The main complication is converting Forth strings (address & length) into C strings for the Linux kernel.

         Notice there is no buffering in this implementation.